DataONEorg/ca/README.md

     -extensions v3_ca -infiles req/DataONETestRootCA.csr

   # You will be asked for the key passphrase

-  cp serial crlnumber
-  # Edit crlnumber to be a different hex number if needed, but fine to keep the series

-  openssl ca -config ./openssl.cnf -gencrl -out crl/DataONETestRootCA_CRL.pem

-  # You will be asked for the key passphrase
 ```

 ### Creating the Test Intermediate CA